easydatapy/easytxt/README.rst

     >>> pt = parse_text(test_text)
     >>> pt.text
     First sentence?
 Second sentence.
 Third sentence.

+Behind the scene simple ``join`` on a list of sentences is performed.

 Now lets change default value ``' '`` of ``sentence_separator`` to our custom one.